sinetix/Death_to_adblock_haters/README.md

 # Death To AdBlock Haters
 I think everybody has the right to choose between sharing browsing habits and other personal data to 3rd party Ad providers.
+Also, for the sake of Human progress and well-being, knowledge, discoveries and new ideas shouldn't cost money, particularly on the web.

-This Chrome extension removes AdBlock warnings and paywalls from common blogs and asshole newspaper websites.
+This Chrome and Firefox extension removes AdBlock warnings and paywalls popups from common blogs and asshole newspaper websites, allowing to viewer to read the full text.

 ### How to install
+##### Chrome #####
 - Clone this repository somewhere on your computer, where it will stay permanently
 - Go to Chrome Extensions Manager, through the menu or with the URL: `chrome://extensions`